Stroke Wellbeing Service

 Details of your sessions are put on your medical record, but you can tell us if you do not feel ok with anything being shared with your GP or other members of your care team.

-We will only talk about you outside the team when you give permission, or if we think you are at risk of harm and we need to protect you or others.
+We will only talk about you outside of the stroke team when you give permission, or if we think you are at risk of harm and we need to protect you or others.

 We will keep your GP and/ or consultant up to date by sending letters about your appointments so they know how you are and what you are currently working on – you will also get a copy of these letters.